aws/eks-anywhere/designs/cilium-configuration-policy.md

 ##### Unsupported CNI plugins

-Currently we consider Kindnetd and Cilium Enterprise to be valid CNI plugins for EKS Anywhere, however we don't support them for the workload cluster as of now.
-So the CNIConfig type won't accept Kindnetd or Cilium Enterprise plugins to begin with, we can add configuration options for plugins as we start supporting them.
+Currently we consider Cilium Enterprise to be a valid CNI plugin for EKS Anywhere, however we don't support it for the workload cluster as of now.
+So the CNIConfig type won't accept Cilium Enterprise plugin to begin with.
+We can add configuration options for plugins as we start supporting them.

 ##### Validation